 • Computing hardware and software being utilised to enhance the learning outcomes of our children, across the curriculum.

-- Clear progression in technical skills. - A learning buzz as children engage in programming, instruct floor robots, prepare online safety presentations
+• Clear progression in technical skills.

+• A learning buzz as children engage in programming, instructing floor robots/Sphero balls, making Imovies or preparing online safety presentations